Unemployment: Cooperative society to revolutionize agriculture in 36 states, FCT

 By Dirisu Yakubu

-The aim of the scheme is to provide direct jobs for 15 youths per local area as operators, technical staff and agro extension service staff.
+The scheme aims at providing direct jobs for 15 youths per local area as operators, technical staff and agro extension service staff.

 Consequently, the body has prioritized five key intervention areas made up of the Nigeria Mechanized Agro-Extension Service Scheme, Women Nurturing Birds for Wealth Empowerment Program, Nigeria Agro Market Space, Strategic Skill Acquisition Program and Farmers House, a mass housing project for farmers in rural dwellings.

-This is even as the cooperative society has commenced the profiling and training of about 2, 300 Katsina residents spread across the 34 local government areas of the state.
+This is even as the cooperative society has commenced the profiling and training of about 2, 300 Katsina resident, spread across the 34 local government areas of the state.

-The target, according to the body, is to train and empower the beneficiaries, comprising youths and women in poultry farming
+The target, according to the body, is to train and empower the beneficiaries, made up of youths and women in poultry farming

+President of NAMCON, Dr Aliyu Waziri, stated this in Katsina, the Katsina state capital at the inauguration of National Agricultural Mechanization Cooperative of Nigeria, Katsina state chapter

-In his opening address, Dr. Waziri said: “We are happy that here in Katsina, we have been able to inaugurate the zonal, state and local government coordinators today under National Agricultural Mechanization Cooperative Society, NAMCS, program for human-based wealth.”
+In his opening address, Dr. Waziri said: “Wear are happy that here in Katsina, we have been able to inaugurate the zonal, state and local government coordinators today under National Agricultural Mechanization Cooperative Society, NAMCS, program for human-based wealth.

+“This is a program to assist the government to create jobs and alleviate poverty, and also help them curb food insecurity across the nation.
+We are doing this by giving a million people jobs and avenues to create jobs for themselves.

+“In mechanized farming, we have a target to empower 15 million people in Nigeria in the entire agriculture value chain in 528 local government areas across the country.

 “We are here today to take another bold step towards history, towards unlocking the agricultural sector and to see how we can maximize the hidden potentials in the agricultural sector.